 Cynthia received her Juris Doctorate from McGeorge School of Law with Distinction.
 She is a published author in the Pacific Law Journal.
 She attended her undergraduate studies at the University of California Los Angeles.

-During her time away from work, Cynthia enjoys riding her horse, wine tasting, traveling and scuba diving with her family.
-She is the proud mother of a son and daughter.
+During her time away from work, Cynthia enjoys riding her horse, wine tasting, and scuba diving.
+Riding her horse gives her wings, wine tasting makes her happy, she has jumped out of perfectly good airplanes, scuba dove in Bonaire, Turks & Caicos, Mexico, Jamaica, with whale sharks in the Galapagos and Manta Rays in Indonesia.
+She is married and is a proud mother of a son and daughter.

-John Hill is a senior litigation attorney at Sims, Lawrence & Arruti.
+John Hill is a senior litigation attorney at Sims, Lawrence & Broghammer.
 His practice focuses

 primarily on construction defect, personal injury and general liability.
 His construction defect